 As of right now, it seems clear that the future of VPNs will be built around WireGuard.

 Proton VPN runs its entire network on dedicated bare-metal servers.
 This is similar to Perfect Privacy and OVPN in Sweden.

-Currently, Proton VPN has 1,674 servers in 63 different countries.
+Currently, Proton VPN has over 2,900 servers in 67 different countries.
 This isn’t too bad for geographic diversity and is about on par with what we noted in the NordVPN review.

 One unique aspect of Proton VPN is its implementation of Secure Core.

 The Secure Core (SC) feature is basically just a double-VPN server configuration routed through Proton VPN servers in Switzerland, Sweden, or Iceland.
 In other words, your traffic will first get routed through one of the SC servers before going to the second VPN server and exiting the encrypted tunnel.